jgdevroman/software-evolution-series-1/README.md

 2. Make sure that the Java project has a `pom.xml` file in its root
 3. Start a rascal terminal at the root and import `Main`
 4. Run `main()` to run the analysis
+5. The test results will be written into text files in `analysis_result`

 ## Tests